usgs/pestpp/documentation/pestpp_users_manual.md

 When using PESTPP-GLM (and PEST), a user does not have to choose a value for *μ*<sup>2</sup> him/herself.
 Instead, he/she must choose a value for the target measurement objective function.
 This is the PEST variable PHIMLIM that appears in the “regularization” section of the PEST control file.
 PESTPP-GLM then calculates the regularization weight factor itself.
 This is done through an iterative procedure that is controlled by the values supplied for the PHIMACCEPT, WFINIT, WFMIN, WFMAX, WFFAC and WFTOL regularization control variables that are described in section 4.16 of this document.
 These play the same roles for PESTPP-GLM that they do for PEST.

 As was discussed in section 4.16, the level of fit that can be achieved with a calibration dataset is often difficult to predict.
 To accommodate this, it may be useful to endow PHIMLIM with a very low value (for example 1.0E-10).
 This allows you to find out just how good a fit you can get with the calibration dataset, possibly at the cost of over-fitting that dataset.
 At the same time, the value of the FRACPHIM control variable should be left at its default of 0.2, or set somewhere in the 0.1 to 0.3 range.
 If FRACPHIM is set to a value greater than zero, PESTPP-GLM adjusts the target measurement objective function internally to be FRACPHIM times the current value of the actual measurement objective function.
 Hence regularization is operative, notwithstanding the pursuit of what may turn out to be too good a fit with the calibration dataset.
 Then, on a subsequent PESTPP-GLM run, PHIMLIM should be set about five percent greater than the best measurement objective function attained through the preceding “range finder” run.

+FRACPHIM and PHIMLIM cooperate while the measurement objective function is descending: FRACPHIM governs while phi is far from the goal, and PHIMLIM takes over near it.
+Neither has any notion of phi having stopped improving.
+If phi plateaus above PHIMLIM, the target stays at FRACPHIM times the current phi and is therefore permanently out of reach; the only lever available to the weight-factor search is the weight itself, so it drives the weight to WFMIN every iteration and the regularization objective function is annihilated.

+The *reg_use_achievable_target* control variable, which is active by default, closes that gap.
+It asks PESTPP-GLM never to demand a larger reduction than the previous iteration actually delivered.
+It can only relax a target, never tighten one, so a run that is converging is unaffected.
+It applies only when phi has genuinely stalled (this iteration's phi is at least 99 percent of the previous one) and only where FRACPHIM is the binding term.
+When it fires, the run record file records the original target, the relaxed target and the ratio that triggered it.
+Set it to false to restore the previous behaviour.

 ### <a id='s10-1-3' />6.2.3 Inter-Regularization Group Weighting